Gangs2000/WeatherApp-Springboot/README.md

 **Resources**

-In this project, used Openweather external API's to fetch all weather details, It is free of cost with enough number of features.
+In this project, used Openweather external API's to fetch all weather details, It is free of cost with good enough number of features.

+( Free )
 60 calls/minute
 1,000,000 calls/month